-- 2. Install an appropriate compound barrier seal type gland into the M20 access port on the bottom left of the electronics enclosure.
-Refer to Application of gland lubricant $\rightarrow \stackrel{\triangle}{=}$. - 3.
+- 1. Open the analyzer enclosure cover to gain access to the field interface terminal block.
+Refer to To open an analyzer enclosure cover $\rightarrow \supseteq$. - 2.
+Install an appropriate compound barrier seal type gland into the M20 access port on the bottom left of the electronics enclosure.
+Refer to Application of gland lubricant $\rightarrow \square$. - 3.
 Run cable from the power distribution panel to the gland.

-- An approved switch or circuit breaker rated for 15 amps should be used and clearly marked as the disconnecting device for the analyzer. - ▶ Because the breaker in the power distribution panel or switch will be the primary means of disconnecting the power from the analyzer, the power distribution panel or switch should be in close proximity to the equipment and within easy reach of the operator. - 4.
+- An approved switch or circuit breaker rated for 15 amps should be used and clearly marked as the disconnecting device for the analyzer. - Because the breaker in the power distribution panel or switch is the primary means of disconnecting the power from the analyzer, the power distribution panel or switch should be in close proximity to the equipment and within easy reach of the operator. - 4.
 Pull ground, neutral, and hot wires (#14 AWG minimum) into the analyzer enclosure. - 5.
 Strip back the jacket and/or insulation of the wires just enough to connect to the power terminal blocks (X1). - 6.
-Attach the neutral and hot wires to the power terminal blocks by connecting the neutral wire to terminal X1-2, the hot wire to terminal X1-1, as shown in $Fig\ 22 \rightarrow \blacksquare$. - 7.
-Connect the ground wire to the ground bus bar marked igoplus .
+Attach the neutral and hot wires to the power terminal blocks by connecting the neutral wire to terminal X1-2, the hot wire to terminal X1-1, as shown in Connecting the signals and alarms $\rightarrow \blacksquare$. - 7.
+Connect the ground wire to the ground bus bar marked =.

-- Failure to properly ground the analyzer may create a high-voltage shock hazard.
+- ▶ Failure to properly ground the analyzer may create a high-voltage shock hazard.

 - 8. Verify that each connection is secure.

 - 9. Close the analyzer enclosure cover.